mahradbt/express-sample/README.md

 # express-sample

-download file over POST method and download with ajax
+provide file over POST method and download with ajax